George Rochberg

 George Rochberg (July 5, 1918 – May 29, 2005) was an American composer of contemporary classical music.
-Long a serial composer, Rochberg abandoned the practice following the death of his teenage son in 1964; he claimed this compositional technique had proved inadequate to express his grief and had found it empty of expressive intent.
+Long a serial composer, Rochberg abandoned the technique after his teenage son died in 1964, saying it had proved inadequate to express his grief and was empty of expressive power.
 By the 1970s, Rochberg's use of tonal passages in his music had provoked controversy among critics and fellow composers.
-A professor at the University of Pennsylvania until 1983, Rochberg also served as chairman of its music department until 1968.
+A professor at the University of Pennsylvania until 1983, Rochberg chaired its music department until 1968.
 He became the first Annenberg Professor of the Humanities in 1978.

 Life

 Born in Paterson, New Jersey, Rochberg attended first the Mannes College of Music, where his teachers included George Szell and Hans Weisse, then the Curtis Institute of Music, where he studied with Rosario Scalero and Gian Carlo Menotti.
 He served in the United States Army in the infantry during World War II.
 He was Jewish.

-Rochberg served as chairman of the music department at the University of Pennsylvania until 1968 and continued to teach there until 1983.
+Rochberg chaired the music department at the University of Pennsylvania until 1968 and continued to teach there until 1983.
 In 1978, he was named the first Annenberg Professor of the Humanities.

 He married Gene Rosenfeld in 1941, and had two children, Paul and Francesca.
 In 1964, his son died of a brain tumor.

 Rochberg died in Bryn Mawr, Pennsylvania, in 2005, aged 86.
-Most of his works are held in the archive of the Paul Sacher Foundation in Basel, Switzerland.
-Some can also be found in the Music Division of the New York Public Library, the Library of Congress in Washington D.C., the Lincoln Center in New York City, the University of Pennsylvania, Curtis Institute of Music, Philadelphia, and the City University of New York.
+Most of his works are in the archive of the Paul Sacher Foundation in Basel, Switzerland.
+Some can also be found in the Music Division of the New York Public Library, the Library of Congress, Lincoln Center in New York City, the University of Pennsylvania, the Curtis Institute of Music, and the City University of New York.